CoQ10 Absorption

 Quality Assurance Insights

-Another recent investigative study conducted in Japan showed a revealing light on the effectiveness of dietary supplements.
-Japan’s National Consumer Affairs Center (NCAC) conducted rigorous testing on 100 products and arrived at a surprising conclusion.
-More than 40% of these products did not meet their claimed effectiveness standards.
-Alarmingly, these products failed to dissolve in water within specified time limits.
-This raises concerns about the accurate absorption of advertised nutrients from these supplements.
-These findings shed light on the importance of selecting supplements backed by solid research and quality assurance.
+Another recent investigative study conducted in Japan found that dietary supplements do not always meet their claimed effectiveness.
+Japan’s National Consumer Affairs Center (NCAC) tested 100 products and found that more than 40% did not meet their claimed effectiveness standards; these products failed to dissolve in water within specified time limits.
+This raises concerns about the accurate absorption of advertised nutrients from these supplements, and underlines the importance of selecting supplements backed by solid research and quality assurance.